0xJuancito/awesome-lens-protocol/CONTRIBUTING.md

 Please ensure your pull request adheres to the following guidelines:

+- Provide a GitHub repository link for new contributions.
 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Make sure your contribution is useful before submitting.